LEI number application - in 1 minute

 The Global Legal Entity Identifier Foundation (GLEIF) is responsible for monitoring LEI data quality.
 The GLEIF data quality management program ensures that the LEI remains the industry standard best suited to providing open and reliable data for unique legal entity identification management.

-The Legal Entity Identifier (LEI) is a 20-digit, alphanumeric code that connects to key reference information that enables clear and unique identification of companies participating in global financial markets.
-The LEI is based on the ISO standard 17442 developed by the International Organization for Standardization.
+The Legal Entity Identifier (LEI) is a 20-digit alphanumeric code that links to key reference information, enabling clear and unique identification of companies participating in global financial markets.
+The LEI is based on ISO standard 17442, developed by the International Organization for Standardization.

-In 2011, the Group of Twenty called on the Financial Stability Board (FSB) to provide recommendations for a global Legal Entity Identifier (LEI) and a supporting governance structure.
-This led to the development of the Global LEI System which, through the issuance of LEIs, now provides unique identification of legal entities participating in financial transactions across the globe.
-The FSB emphasized that global adoption of the LEI underpins multiple “financial stability objectives” and also offers “many benefits to the private sector”.
+In 2011, the Group of Twenty (G20) called on the Financial Stability Board (FSB) to provide recommendations for a global Legal Entity Identifier (LEI) and a supporting governance structure.
+This led to the development of the Global LEI System, which, through the issuance of LEIs, now enables the unique identification of legal entities participating in financial transactions worldwide.

-The Global Legal Entity Identifier (LEI) System is an initiative of regulatory authorities throughout the world, working with the private sector, to unambiguously identify legal entities engaged in financial transactions through the issuance of unique LEIs.
+The Global Legal Entity Identifier (LEI) System is an initiative of regulatory authorities worldwide, working in collaboration with the private sector to unambiguously identify legal entities engaged in financial transactions through the issuance of unique LEIs.

 The Global LEI System is composed of three tiers:

-• Regulatory Oversight Committee: A group of public authorities from around the globe established in January 2013 to coordinate and oversee a worldwide framework of legal entity identification, the Global LEI System.
+• Regulatory Oversight Committee: A group of public authorities from around the globe, established in January 2013, to coordinate and oversee a worldwide framework for legal entity identification — the Global LEI System.

 • Global LEI Foundation (GLEIF): Founded by the Financial Stability Board in June 2014, GLEIF is a not-for-profit organization created to support the implementation and use of the LEI.
 GLEIF services ensure the operational integrity of the Global LEI System.

-• LEI issuing organizations: LEI issuers – also referred to as Local Operating Units – supply registration, renewal and other services, and act as the primary interface for legal entities wishing to obtain an LEI.
+• LEI issuing organizations: Also referred to as Local Operating Units (LOUs), these organizations provide registration, renewal, and other services, acting as the primary interface for legal entities wishing to obtain an LEI.

 The Legal Entity Identifier (LEI) connects to key reference information that enables clear and unique identification of legal entities participating in financial transactions.
 Simply put, the publicly available LEI data pool can be regarded as a global directory, which greatly enhances transparency in the global marketplace.